rasheedaillias88/betasquirrel_tsks/README.md

 3. `git add` -Add your file changes to git.Ex: `git add README.md`
 4. `git commit`-Commit changes to git.Ex: `git commit -m "initial commit"`
 5. `git push` -Push your local commits to remote repo.Ex `git push origin main`
+6. `git pull` -Pull your tasks from repository.
+7. `git confic --list` -Tosee the confic added.
+8. `git reset --hard` -To remove all changes.
+9. `git status` -To see changes as list.
+10. `git diff` -See the changes.
+11. `git log` -To see commit changes.
+12. `git slash` -TO slash your uncommitted changes.
+13. `git init` -To initialise git repository.

 ## Task 5